 A New Jerusalem

 The outer walls of the New Jerusalem will be 65 feet thick and made of the purest gold.
 Sixty five feet thick?!
 Pure gold?!
 (Check it out in Revelation 21:17).
-This gives us an indication about what the rooms that Jesus is preparing for us will actually be like.
+Not only is this gloriously impressive in and of itself, it is also a level of detail to prime our faith and to give an indication about what the rooms that Jesus is preparing for us will actually be like.

 Call To Action